uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 Notice that I removed the original webpages `<head>` in the example above and replaced it with one suitable for Pelican.
 For more information about how to write Pelican articles, see [their documentation](https://docs.getpelican.com/en/stable/content.html).

-Commit and push your books to Github: check that they are working correctly.
+Commit and push your books to GitHub: check that they are working correctly.

 Compare the output HTML from Pelican with that of the HTML you wrote for your books.
 Pelican should have added a lot more HTML around the HTML you put in your `<body>`.